 A Paideia Institute staff member will chaperone flights both to and from Athens via New York's John F. Kennedy Airport.
-The information for the group flight is:
+The information for the group flight is below.

 Transport from Living Latin in Rome High School

 A Paideia Institute staff member will also chaperone a flight from Rome to Athens for students who are also participating in the Living Latin in Rome High School program.
-The information for the group flight is:
+The students will arrive in Athens on July 16 and will be housed in Athens on the night of the 16th.
+The information for the group flight is below.